love8587/prisma2-docs/glossary.md

 - [**Data model definition**](#data-model-definition): Specifies the shape of the data per data source
 - [**Generators**](#generator): Specifies what data source clients should be generated (e.g. Photon JS)

+### Scalar type

+Also sometimes referred to as:

+- Scalar

 ### Selection set

+Also sometimes referred to as:

+- Payload

-Determins what fields of a model are returned in a Photon API call.
-By default, the selection set contains all (non-lazy) scalar fields of a model.
+Determines what fields of a model are returned in a Photon API call.
+By default, the [selection set] contains all (non-lazy) scalar fields of a model.
 The selection set can be manipulated by passing the `select` or `include` option to a Photon API call.

+### Type modifiers

+[Type modifiers]() let you turn the type of a field on a model.
+There are two type modifiers: `[]` for lists and `?` to make a field optional.

 ### Query engine